poems

 where knowledge likes to sign its fiery signature.

-May the calligraphers take my wish to be a prayer
+my wish to be a prayer

 to be the newest province of their own New Year.

-ANOTHER ONE ON COVID 19
+ONE ON

-For my wife Dusita, ICU Nurse
+wife Dusita, ICU Nurse

-If COVID 19 strokes you, I demand
+If COVID 19 strokes you, I

 that I may share its prickly spikes with you,